What does streaming mean?

 1. Progressive Download

-If the same file is requested, the browser/PC will use the file in the cache (rather than downloading the entire file again -- unless of course the browser's cache is cleared.
+If the same file is requested, the browser/PC will use the file in the cache rather than re-downloading the entire file again -- unless of course the browser's cache is cleared.

 2. "True" Streaming